Bible Reading: Philippians 2

 Do the same.
 What do you know about Christ, His life and His ways?
 Meditate on it.

 Christ didn’t think disconnected or disadvantaged or defeated or depressed.
 Christ didn’t think frustrated or frozen or fried.

-It is to the extent that we get it like Christ in our minds that we will be right-minded towards all that life holds in this year and beyond.
+It is to the extent that we get it like Christ in our minds that we will be right-minded towards all that God holds for us in the rest of this year and beyond.